blairun/FinancialDo/README.md

 #### Deploy Frontend Server

-From your newly created app, choose "Components, + Create Component, Static Site".
-Then choose the "FinancialVueDo" frontend client that you forked.
+From your newly created app, choose "Components" » "+ Create Component" » "Static Site".
+Then choose the "FinancialVueDo" frontend client that you previously forked.

 When prompted for Branch, choose  "main".